ElisStaaf/qv/README.md

 editor is meant to be like Nano, a simple command line editor!
 And, with that, enjoy!

-    This work is licensed under the BSD-Clause-2-license (for the "kilo" source code), and the Apache-2.0-license (For the modified parts of the source code), if you are confused about this, that is not my problem and you can probably read about it on the internet somewhere.
+    This work is licensed under the BSD-Clause-2-license (for the "kilo" source code), and the Apache-2.0-license (For the modified parts of the source code), please abide to each license under the fitting circumstances.